sighupio/module-auth/README.md

 ### Monitoring

-SKD Auth module integrates out-of-the-box with SKD's Monitoring module.
+SD Auth module integrates out-of-the-box with SD's Monitoring module.
 Providing metrics and dashboards to visualize the status of its components.

 In particular:

-- Dex exposes standard Go adapter metrics, the metrics are automatically scrapped by Prometheus when using SKD Monitoring module but there are no Grafana dashboards nor alerts defined.
+- Dex exposes standard Go adapter metrics, the metrics are automatically scrapped by Prometheus when using SD Monitoring module but there are no Grafana dashboards nor alerts defined.
 - Pomerium exposes several metrics about Pomerium itself and its underlying envoy proxy.
-Metrics are scrapped automatically by Prometheus and 2 Grafana dashboards are available with the `pomerium` tag when using SKD Monitoring module.
+Metrics are scrapped automatically by Prometheus and 2 Grafana dashboards are available with the `pomerium` tag when using SD Monitoring module.
 Here are some screenshots:

 <!-- markdownlint-disable MD033 -->